 With the hectic, non-stop lives of parents/carers of children on the Autistic Spectrum, time to yourself is very difficult to find, and we believe that we can help change the way you think, to find a more manageable way to cope with life’s challenges.
 We would like to invite you to take part in our Guided Mindfulness Walks.
 The walks will be gentle strolls, with paved paths and suitable for all abilities.

-Please get in touch by email for further details:
+If you are interested then please get in touch by email with Steve for further details:

 A mindful walk is an excellent way to clear your mind of clutter and restore your sense of focus.
 It is also a great excuse to get out into nature.
 Several studies have shown that taking a break to look at or be in nature can have a rejuvenating effect on the brain, helping to free up your mind when you feel stuck and creating changes in lifestyle.

 Incorporate mindful walking into your daily life by using all of your senses — sight, hearing, smell, taste and touch — to bring awareness to your body and surroundings.